yolomep/URPSS-v1.2.0/README.md

 Read the about in the game to know a little more about how to play.
 It was mainly made for me and to share with my friends.

+This version is fully playable with minimal bugs (find list in newer versions).
+The folder URPSS is an eclipse project, so import it to eclipse to run.
+Main class is gameRunner.FullGame

 I made this public because this is the version where the first beginner's league is completed.
 This should have been version 1.0.0
 Idk why I have a long list of what I did.